Go to content

 The goal of the work package is to promote the attainment of Finland’s emission reduction goals in agriculture by reducing emissions from peat fields, and the use of peat in growing mediums.

-Helping landowners implement paludiculture (Luke, KMM, MTK Häme+SW Finland, Rural Women’s Advisory Organization).
+Helping landowners in transitioning to paludiculture (Wetland Cultivation)(Luke, KMM, MTK Häme+SW Finland, Rural Women’s Advisory Organization).

 The harvested biomass is used to produce different types of growing mediums, whose functionality is measured in experiments for growing lettuce, dill, and basil (KMM, Luke).